A Travel Price Comparison for United States of America Blue Ridge vs. Boone for Vacations, Tours, and Honeymoons

 Which is Bigger, Blue Ridge or Boone?

-Boone is bigger, and its population is about 11 times larger than the population of Blue Ridge.
-When comparing the population of Blue Ridge vs. Boone, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Boone has a larger population, and is about 10 times larger than the population of Blue Ridge.
+When comparing the sizes of Blue Ridge and Boone, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.